-- The winner will be sponsored to travel to represent Deakin in the Asia-Pacific competition, in which there are even more substantial prizes ($5000 for the winner).
-The Asia Pacific winner will also receive funding to attend and entry into the Falling Walls Lab Finale and Conference in Berlin, Germany.
+- The winner will be sponsored to travel to represent Deakin in the Asia-Pacific competition.
+The Asia-Pacific winner will receive a $5000 research travel grant and additional funding to attend and the Falling Walls Lab and Conference in Berlin, Germany.

 Why do it?

 We are sure many of you have learned by now, it is always handy to be prepared when faced with the inevitable "so what is your thesis about?" questions from curious family and friends (who usually want the three minute version, not the extended one).
 More particularly, you might get asked the same question in a future job interview!

 The 3MT is an invaluable opportunity to practise your communication skills in a supportive environment and it gives you the chance to distil the essence of your research into a succinct and engaging sound bite.

 And of course, there will be some extremely generous prizes and travel opportunities on offer as mentioned above.

 Anyone who is actively enrolled in a PhD, DPsych or research Masters program at Deakin University (including candidates whose thesis is under examination).
 Candidates must currently be active PhD and Professional Doctorate (Research) candidates who have successfully passed their confirmation milestone.
 Graduands and graduates are not eligible.

 Competitors who are eligible on the date of their first presentation in their local competition will be considered eligible for the duration of that year's competition.
 So if a competitor graduates before the date of the Trans-Tasman 3MT competition they will still be eligible.